Date

 Ask each contractor why they recommend a particular product for your home.
 A reputable company will explain the benefits of different residential roofing options and help you choose one that fits your budget and aesthetic goals.
 Scrutinizing the material specifications ensures you’re investing in a durable, high-quality roof that will protect your home for years to come.

-Review the Project Timeline and Management
+Reviewing the Project Timeline

 Your roofing quote should give you a clear picture of how the project will unfold.
 Look for an estimated start date and a projected completion date.
 While weather can cause delays, a professional contractor will have a plan for managing the schedule and communicating any changes with you.
 The estimate should also clarify who will be your main point of contact throughout the installation.